 Through partnerships with fitness instructors, the Buffalo Bills and several vendors, Highmark was able to maximize our engagement with community members and advance the program’s mission of making health and fitness accessible and enjoyable for as many people as possible.

-Another free fitness program, Fitness at the Plaza, hosted by Highmark Blue Shield of Northeastern New York in partnership with the Office of General Services, provided free classes to communities in Albany, NY.
+Another free fitness program, Fitness at the Plaza, hosted by Highmark Blue Shield in partnership with the Office of General Services, provided free classes to communities in Albany, NY.
 Though it began as a summer program when it was founded in 2017, due to its popularity in Albany, in 2018, Highmark also added a winter program.
 The classes are offered twice a week and geared toward individuals of all fitness levels and backgrounds.Over the course of the program, more than 11,000 people have participated in Fitness at the Plaza’s winter and summer classes.
 Many participants have shared positive feedback about their experiences with the program, expressing how the ease of accessibility enabled them to kick off their weight loss journey and take active steps in prioritizing their physical health and wellness.

 When providing lasting mental and physical health resources and social outlets for the community, it’s critical to start with some of the youngest community members and introduce formative behaviors and lifestyle tools they can carry with them into adulthood.